Applicant Tracking for Diversity Hiring

 Implementation Strategy and Change Management

-The most technically capable ATS diversity configuration will fail if hiring managers don't use the structured scorecards, if recruiters route candidates around the anonymous screening, or if executives treat diversity metrics as a PR exercise rather than an operational accountability framework.
+Even the most sophisticated ATS configuration will fail if hiring managers bypass structured processes, recruiters ignore anonymized workflows, or leadership treats diversity metrics as a reporting exercise rather than an operational priority.

 Getting Stakeholder Buy-In

-A LinkedIn Research Study (2026) found that one-third of participants noted that recruiting teams often lack diversity or specialized training in inclusive hiring practices.
-Stakeholder buy-in requires:
+Research consistently shows that many recruiting teams lack specialized training in inclusive hiring practices.

 Phased Implementation Approach